 Before moving on to the second step, it is essential to make sure that students have understood the meaning of the words presented to them.
 Therefore, the TPRS also includes a series of comprehension checks, known as Personalized Questions and Answers.

-Build a story around the target words.
-This is where the actual storytelling comes in.
+Part two – Build a story around the target words: This is where the actual storytelling comes in.
 The story develops around target words.
 It doesn’t have to be particularly complex, it just has to convey the meaning of the selected words and get students to repeat them as much as possible.

 However, it is important to use the story as an element of entertainment to keep students focused.
 It is good practice, then, to invite students to develop the plot of the story.
 The personalization of the story by the students is an aspect that according to the TPRS methods needs to be properly emphasized.